Infineon/mtb-example-fx2g3-slave-fifo-in/README.md

 ## FPGA BitFile information

-The FPGA binary in the *BitFile* folder of the project can be programmed to an external flash on the EZ-USB&trade; FX2G3 DVK using the *mtb-example-fx2g3-flash-loader* firmware.
+The FPGA binary in *BitFile* folder of the project can be programmed to an external flash on the EZ-USB&trade; FX2G3 DVK using the *mtb-example-fx2g3-flash-loader* firmware.

 Perform the following steps to program the binary file to the external flash.

-1. Program *mtb-example-fx2g3-flash-loader.hex* using the **EZ-USB&trade; FX Control Center**
+1. Program *mtb-example-fx2g3-flash-loader.hex* using **EZ-USB&trade; FX Control Center**
 2. Navigate to **Program** > **External Flash** and browse the *FPGA binary* file
 3. Check the programming status